maduhu/interop-common/README.md

-# interop-common
+# maven-common

-This is a common project for all interop projects such as interop-dfsp-gateway and interop-spsp-clientproxy.
-This contains common classes that are used by interop projects and properties.
+This is a common project for all modusbox template projects such as jde-demo-salesforce and jde-demo-invoke-bsfn.
+This contains common classes that are used by standard mule projects and properties.

-Referenced in the projects, specified by the release version 1.x.x, groupId = com.l1p.interop and artifactId = interop-common
+Referenced in the projects, specified by the release version 1.x.x, groupId = com.modusbox.common and artifactId = maven-common